KihyeokK/Conuhack-7-Samsan-Tech/README.md

 ## Roles ##

 Kihyeok Kim: Worked on frontend, built React components and helped connecting to Django backend.
+Jaewon Moon: Worked on backend using Django Rest Framework and used the AI part with the data sent from frontend.
+Benjamin Tan: Worked on AI part using Python libraries for NLP and extracting emotion from human face.
+              Helped the other developers use Github to work as a team more efficiently.
+Enna Lee: Designed the UI, researched on "~", presented our project.

 Enna Lee: Designer